“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 “I want to perform their favorite song, but you know they love to sue.”

-That’s when the instrumental to “Not Like Us,” began to play, in reference to Drake infamously launching a lawsuit against UMG, as previously stated in the beginning of this post.
+That’s when the instrumental to “Not Like Us” began to play, in reference to Drake infamously launching a lawsuit against UMG, as previously stated at the beginning of this post.

 “Oh, you done lost your damn mind,” said Uncle Sam.